SII-zyj/LongVT/README.md

 We gratefully acknowledge the following open-source projects that made this work possible:

 - [**lmms-engine**](https://github.com/EvolvingLMMs-Lab/lmms-engine) for the SFT/RFT training infrastructure and tools.
+- [**lmms-eval**](https://github.com/EvolvingLMMs-Lab/lmms-eval) for providing the comprehensive evaluation framework for large multimodal models.
 - [**verl**](https://github.com/volcengine/verl) for the RL training framework.
-- [**lmms-eval**](https://github.com/EvolvingLMMs-Lab/lmms-eval) for providing the comprehensive evaluation framework for large multimodal models.

 We thank the developers and contributors of these projects for their excellent work and for making their code publicly available.

-At the moment, the `verl_0.6`-based training pipeline is still **unstable** and may exhibit inconsistencies or failures in certain configurations.
-We therefore **strongly encourage** the community to help improve and stabilize the `verl_0.6` integration by reporting issues, submitting pull requests, and contributing fixes or enhancements.
+We warmly welcome contributions from the community to help improve and stabilize the latest `verl` integration.
+Furthermore, we deeply appreciate your feedback and support in any form, whether it be reporting issues, submitting pull requests, or providing fixes.

 ## ⭐ Star History